-Tina Fey Wants You To Eat Sheet Cake In The Name Of Fighting Neo-Nazis
+Tina Fey Wants You To Eat Sheet-Cake In The Name Of Crushing Neo-Nazis

 It was alumni day at Weekend Update: Summer Edition this week, and three former Saturday Night Live cast members participated to take on the recent Charlottesville tragedy.
 First, late-night hosts Jimmy Fallon and Seth Meyers appeared as Founding Fathers George Washington and Thomas Jefferson rising from the dead to defend themselves against Trump's comparing them to Confederate general Robert E. Lee.
 (The removal of Lee's statue in Charlottesville, Virginia, was sparked a violent white supremacist protest on Saturday.)
 When it was Tina Fey's turn at the Weekend Update desk, the comedian gave us a perfect alternative to participating in a screaming match: Eat a sheet cake.